ansys/pyaedt-toolkits-antenna/doc/source/Antennas/index.rst

   :alt: AEDT Generated Antenna

 Moving to Analysis Tab, user can click Analyze Project button.
 AEDT project will be saved, closed and solved.
-At the end of the simulation, results will be loaded in UI.
+At the end of the simulation, results are loaded in UI.

 .. image:: ../Resources/results.png